-Project and Action/s Stakeholders: Lead and Partner Priority Status Time Frame Arts and Culture Investment Program • Undertake an audit of key arts and culture Lead Community Low Long-term products and experiences, including Indig- enous product to identify gaps in product and experiences. and Culture Identify opportunities to activate existing, and develop new, products and experienc- es to grow arts and culture tourism.
-Events Strategy Lead High Medium- Advocate for the preparation of a Shire- Events Team term wide Events Strategy, focusing on the creation of a successful and diverse events Partner sector to support visitor economy growth.
-Economic The focus of this project should include: Development A review of current events schedule, by type, visitation and location, to identify gaps in the calendar; Communications and Engagement Opportunities for event enhancement and attraction - including signature one-off events and ongoing weekly events; Collaboration with industry and event operators to identify the infrastructure requirements and facilities/venues needed to grow the events sector.
+Project and Action/s Stakeholders: Lead and Partner Priority Status Time Frame Arts and Culture Investment Program Undertake an audit of key arts and culture products and experiences, including Indigenous product to identify gaps in product and experiences.
+Identify opportunities to activate existing, and develop new, products and experiences to grow arts and culture tourism.
+Lead Community and Culture Low Long-term Events Strategy Advocate for the preparation of a Shire-wide Events Strategy, focusing on the creation of a successful and diverse events sector to support visitor economy growth.
+The focus of this project should include: A review of current events schedule, by type, visitation and location, to identify gaps in the calendar; Opportunities for event enhancement and attraction - including signature one-off events and ongoing weekly events; Collaboration with industry and event operators to identify the infrastructure requirements and facilities/venues needed to grow the events sector.
+Events Team Partner Economic Development Communications and Engagement High Medium- term